 Call for a Free Consultation with an Experienced Baltimore Excavation Accidents Lawyer

-At William G. Kolodner, P.A., our personal injury attorneys work tirelessly to get the money our clients need.
+At William G. Kolodner Personal Injury Lawyers, our personal injury attorneys work tirelessly to get the money our clients need.
 If you were hurt in an accident, call an experienced Baltimore excavation accident lawyer today.
 We are ready to put our proven track record of success to work for you.
 We handle cases in Baltimore, Maryland, and Washington, D.C.